 How engaged do you feel during workplace meetings?

-If you’re connected, taking part and completely focused when your colleagues are speaking, then you’ll be giving 100% around the table.
+If you feel connected, take part and are completely focused when your colleagues are speaking, then you’ll be giving 100% around the table.
 But if you are doing that, recent research suggests that’s quite rare.

 According to one study, three quarters of attendees in meetings are distracted by something not related to the meeting, and on conference calls two thirds are doing something else not related to the call.

 When we spread our time and energy too thinly, nothing gets our full attention.
 Mistakes are made.
+Productivity and creativity drops.
 Pressure builds.
-Conflict rises.

 We know that 1 in 3 people will suffer from poor mental health during their employment and as a nation of poor sleepers, this creates a vicious cycle – when we’re not sleeping, everything can feel like a problem.